 Sharing Indochine with Andrew was a gift.
 His extraordinary breadth of knowledge and experience in the area made it all come alive.
 It was a magnificent adventure that taught me so much about the cultures and history, far more than I could have imagined.

 — Lucia C., Santa Fe, NM

-In Luang Prabang, a regal town of gilded temples, we visit 15th century shrines, boat up the Mekong River to the Buddhist caves at Pak Ou, and visit Hmong and Khamu hilltribe villages.
-Explore the vibrant back streets of Hanoi’s Old Quarter by bicycle rickshaw, visit the studio of one of the city’s renowned artists, and enjoy a lunch of cha ca, Hanoi’s famous fish and noodle specialty.
-Covered with intricate bas-reliefs and scattered across a tropical landscape, Angkor Wat is a lasting monument to the glory of a bygone Khmer civilization.
+In Luang Prabang, we stroll among 15th century shrines, boat up the Mekong River to the Buddhist caves at Pak Ou, and visit Hmong and Khamu hilltribe villages.

+After experiencing bustling Saigon, we head to the temples of Angkor.
+Covered with intricate bas-reliefs and scattered across a tropical landscape, they are a lasting monument to the glory of a bygone Khmer civilization.
 Amid some of the world’s architectural masterpieces, we explore majestic jungle-draped temples and structures with detailed carvings and colossal sculptured Buddha images.
-Depart from Siem Reap on Day 16.
+Depart on Day 16.